webhooksite/docs/docs/custom-actions/action-types.md

 We recommend authenticating using a pre-generated keypair, which can be created under Control Panel -> Providers.

+### SFTP Download

+Allows downloading a file to a SFTP (SSH) server, specifying a hostname, port, username, password and the path to the file.
+The file content is downloaded to a Variable.

+We recommend authenticating using a pre-generated keypair, which can be created under Control Panel -> Providers.

 ### FTP(S) Upload

 Allows uploading a file to a FTP or FTPS (FTP with TLS/SSL) server, specifying a hostname, port, username, password, relative path to the file, whether to use SSL and whether to use passive mode.
 Finally, the file content can be specified, in which Variables are replaced.

+We recommend storing the password as a Global Variable.

+### FTP(S) Download

+Allows downloading a file to a FTP or FTPS (FTP with TLS/SSL) server, specifying a hostname, port, username, password, path, whether to use SSL and whether to use passive mode.
+The file content is downloaded to a Variable.

 We recommend storing the password as a Global Variable.